elfalehed/ptools/README.md

 # The tools :
-in this repository you'll find a lot of pascal tools each one have a specific .
-Since it would take a lot from your time to read the code and understand it's role here you can find the role of each one :
+In this repository you'll find a lot of pascal tools each one have a specific role.
+Since it would take a lot of time to read the code and understand it's role here you can find the role of each script :

-- ToKnow.pas : A pascal script can help you with few technical stuff
+- ToKnow.pas : A pascal script can help you with few technical stuff (Under development)
-- ArrayUtil : A set of tools to manipulate arrays
+- ArrayUtil : A set of tools to manipulate arrays (Fixed)
+- QuotesGenerator : A pascal code that generates random quotes (Under development)

 ## TO-DO'S:
 - Complete the ToKnow tool
 - Check for better resources,  documentations
 - Start the dictionary tool
-- Importing files, links in pascal
+- Importing files, links in pascal (Do the QuotesGenerator)